Moderna, Inc. (NASDAQ:MRNA) Insider Juan Andres Sells 5,000 Shares

 - On Wednesday, March 17th, Juan Andres sold 5,000 shares of Moderna stock.
 The stock was sold at an average price of $149.78, for a total value of $748,900.00.

-Several equities analysts have commented on the company.
-Jefferies Financial Group increased their target price on Moderna from $150.00 to $180.00 in a research report on Thursday, February 18th.
-Bank of America reaffirmed a “sell” rating and set a $140.00 target price on shares of Moderna in a research note on Friday, February 26th.
-Brookline Capital Management raised their target price on Moderna from $180.00 to $205.00 and gave the stock a “buy” rating in a research note on Thursday, March 4th.
-Piper Sandler raised their target price on Moderna from $208.00 to $234.00 and gave the stock an “overweight” rating in a research note on Thursday, April 15th.
-Finally, Barclays raised their target price on Moderna from $169.00 to $178.00 in a research note on Friday, February 26th.
-Three research analysts have rated the stock with a sell rating, seven have assigned a hold rating and nine have issued a buy rating to the company’s stock.
-The stock has an average rating of “Hold” and a consensus price target of $152.22.
+A number of research analysts recently weighed in on the stock.
+Bank of America reaffirmed a “sell” rating and issued a $140.00 target price on shares of Moderna in a research report on Friday, February 26th.
+Zacks Investment Research downgraded Moderna from a “buy” rating to a “hold” rating and set a $170.00 target price on the stock. in a research report on Tuesday.
+Needham & Company LLC reissued a “hold” rating on shares of Moderna in a research report on Friday, April 16th.
+Oppenheimer raised their price target on Moderna from $178.00 to $206.00 and gave the company an “outperform” rating in a research note on Monday, February 1st.
+Finally, Morgan Stanley dropped their price objective on Moderna from $215.00 to $201.00 and set an “equal weight” rating on the stock in a research note on Thursday, March 4th.
+Three research analysts have rated the stock with a sell rating, seven have given a hold rating and nine have assigned a buy rating to the company.
+The stock presently has an average rating of “Hold” and a consensus price target of $152.22.

-Hedge funds have recently bought and sold shares of the company. tru Independence LLC bought a new position in shares of Moderna in the fourth quarter valued at approximately $19,849,000.
-Black Swift Group LLC bought a new stake in Moderna during the fourth quarter worth $26,000.
-Private Capital Group LLC lifted its holdings in Moderna by 2,309.1% during the first quarter.
-Private Capital Group LLC now owns 265 shares of the company’s stock worth $35,000 after acquiring an additional 254 shares during the period.
-Catalyst Capital Advisors LLC bought a new stake in Moderna during the fourth quarter worth $29,000.
-Finally, Clearview Wealth Advisors LLC bought a new stake in shares of Moderna in the fourth quarter valued at $32,000.
-Institutional investors own 51.21% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of MRNA. tru Independence LLC bought a new position in Moderna during the 4th quarter worth $19,849,000.
+Black Swift Group LLC bought a new position in Moderna during the 4th quarter worth approximately $26,000.
+Private Capital Group LLC lifted its position in shares of Moderna by 2,309.1% in the 1st quarter.
+Private Capital Group LLC now owns 265 shares of the company’s stock worth $35,000 after purchasing an additional 254 shares during the period.
+Catalyst Capital Advisors LLC bought a new stake in shares of Moderna in the 4th quarter valued at $29,000.
+Finally, Clearview Wealth Advisors LLC acquired a new stake in shares of Moderna during the fourth quarter worth $32,000.
+Institutional investors and hedge funds own 51.21% of the company’s stock.

 Moderna, Inc, a biotechnology company, develops therapeutics and vaccines based on messenger RNA for the treatment of infectious diseases, immuno-oncology, rare diseases, cardiovascular diseases, and auto-immune diseases.
 As of March 9, 2021, the company had 13 programs in clinical trials and a total of 24 development programs in six modalities comprising prophylactic vaccines, cancer vaccines, intratumoral immuno-oncology, localized regenerative therapeutics, systemic secreted and cell surface therapeutics, and systemic intracellular therapeutics.